Music of Yemen: Pre-history

 Archaeological excavations have confirmed the antiquity of music in Yemen, demonstrating that it is a unique art form independent of influences from the ancient Near East.
 Yemeni music is deeply rooted in the region, widely disseminated, and influential among various cultures—even reaching the countries of the Far Maghreb.

-Archaeological surveys and excavations—ranging from petroglyphs in regions such as Saada, Tihama, Sana’a (Bayen Jadrain), Haz, Al-Jawf, Marib, and Najran—to artefacts such as coins, statues, and inscriptions—have revealed that music in ancient Yemeni civilisations originated when early Yemenis employed a diverse array of musical instruments.
+Archaeological surveys and excavations—ranging from petroglyphs in regions such as Saada, Tihama, Sanaa (Bayen Jadrain), Haz, Al-Jawf, Marib, and Najran—to artefacts such as coins, statues, and inscriptions—have revealed that music in ancient Yemeni civilisations originated when early Yemenis employed a diverse array of musical instruments.
 For example, a French mission in the Saada region uncovered a rock drawing depicting the kinara instrument, dating back to prehistoric times.
 In the Al-Jawf region, columns at the Arn Yedda Temple feature scenes of musical instruments accompanied by dancers, representing wind instruments like the trumpet and the khushkhishah—a sound-producing instrument—with this artwork dated to the 9th–8th century BC.
 Additionally, a column at the Ma'in Temple displays scenes of musical processions that include stringed instruments such as the Tanbura, alongside wind instruments like the trumpet and flute, carried by groups of priests.
 Numerous other archaeological findings further attest to the rich diversity of wind, percussion, vocal, and stringed instruments in ancient Yemen.

 The documentation of rock art has played a prominent role in shedding light on the musical arts of ancient Yemeni civilisation, beginning in the Paleolithic era.
 The widespread availability of rock surfaces provided an ideal canvas for recording daily life and activities visually.
 Al-Eidaroos contends that these rock drawings carry a mystical meaning associated with religious beliefs.
 For example, a painting from the area Bayen Jadrain, dating back to the Bronze Age, depicts dancing figures alongside animals.
 In addition to numerous rock drawings that also illustrate musical scenes featuring various instruments.
 Some images show musicians actively playing, while others merely depict the presence of instruments.

 In a rock drawing from Al-Mastour Cave in the Tihama region—dating back to the Bronze Age—a group of figures is depicted performing a ritual dance traditionally held before hunting ceremonies.
 This type of dance appears abundantly at various sites, tracing its origins to prehistoric times.
 Similar scenes are also evident in rock art from the Hima region in Najran, where groups of figures are shown engaged in devotional dancing with raised hands.
 These images highlight significant cultural, religious, and social patterns among the region's ancient inhabitants.
 Notably, the rock painting represents a primitive depiction of human figures, rendered in a form of drawing style that is closely associated with religious symbolism that was commonly executed on rock surfaces.

 In the Al-Baha region, a coloured drawing was found of a group of people dancing in a group, forming a single row, raising both hands and beating what resembles drums, and what their hands hold are drumsticks for beating the drums.